List of Indonesian national electoral districts

 All electoral districts are located entirely within one province and includes regencies and cities within their boundaries, without any regency or city being part of multiple districts.
 Between 3 and 10 representatives are allocated to each district.
+From all 38 provinces, 22 of them are at-large districts, 4 in Sumatra; the Special Region of Yogyakarta; Bali; 3 in Kalimantan; 5 in Sulawesi; and 8 in Maluku and Papua.
+Also, East Jakarta and Bogor Regency have their own at-large districts.
 West Java and East Java are tied for the province with the most electoral districts, with 11 each, followed by Central Java with 10.
-18 of the country's 34 provinces are individual electoral districts, with Bangka Belitung Islands, North Kalimantan, North Maluku, Gorontalo and West Papua being allocated only the minimum of 3 representatives.
-West Java, being the country's most populous province, received a share of 91 representatives.

-Selection of elected representatives in 2024 will follow a Webster/Sainte-Laguë method.
+Selection of elected representatives in 2024 followed a Webster/Sainte-Laguë method.

-2022 Changes
+2022 changes

-Formation of new provinces South Papua, Central Papua, Highland Papua, and Southwest Papua urged the need of representatives representing the provinces.
-West Papua electoral district split into the West Papua and Southwest Papua electoral districts, while Papua electoral district split into South Papua, Central Papua, Highland Papua, and Papua electoral districts in accordance with Article 243 of the Government Regulation in Lieu of Law No.1/2022.
+With the formation of the new provinces of South Papua, Central Papua, Highland Papua, and Southwest Papua, politicians urged the need for representatives to be elected for these provinces.
+The West Papua electoral district was split into the West Papua and Southwest Papua electoral districts, while the Papua electoral district was split into South Papua, Central Papua, Highland Papua, and Papua electoral districts in accordance with Article 243 of the Government Regulation in Lieu of Law No.1/2022.
+Each of these provinces was awarded three seats.

-Nusantara not to be split from the East Kalimantan electoral district in accordance with Article 568A of the Government Regulation in Lieu of Law No.1/2022, so East Kalimantan representatives at People's Representative Council may represent East Kalimantan and Nusantara areas in 2024 general election.
+Nusantara is not yet to be split from the East Kalimantan electoral district in accordance with Article 568A of the Government Regulation in Lieu of Law No.1/2022, so East Kalimantan representatives at People's Representative Council may represent East Kalimantan and Nusantara areas in 2024 general election.
 Additionally, explanatory clause of the Article 568A of the Government Regulation in Lieu of Law No.1/2022, East Kalimantan Provincial Representative Council, Kutai Kartanegara Regional Representative Council, and North Penajam Paser Regional Representative Council will no longer have jurisdiction and have no representative rights over Nusantara upon the Presidential Decree on Capital Relocation from Jakarta to Nusantara signed.
 The decree will be issued in 2024.